Highlights:

 - The validity of a cheque refers to the timeframe within which it can be cashed or deposited after issuance.

-What Is the Validity of a Cheque in India?
+What is the Validity of a cheque in India?

-Item | Details |
+| Item | Details |

-Issuing date | The date written on the cheque by the drawer |
+| Issuing date | The date written on the cheque by the drawer |

-Validity period | 3 months (90 calendar days) from the issued date |
+| Validity period | 3 months (90 calendar days) from the issue date |

-Payment due by | Any banking day before or on the 90th day |
+| Payment due by | Any banking day before or on the 90th day |

-What Happens After the Validity Ends?
+What Happens After the Cheque Validity Time Ends?

 - The cheque is marked as stale and payment is refused by the bank.